-- A. Technical Misuse: Any misuse or abuse of telecommunications privileges, including but not limited to acceptable use privileges, access, etiquette, security, disk use, and vandalism determined by the Internet use committee; using a device in any manner other than its intended educational purpose. - B. Cell Phone Violation: Use of these devices is prohibited.
-Items are to be turned off during class time unless there is an instructional reason. - C. Students are prohibited from using ECDs to capture, record or transmit the words (i.e. audio) and/or images (i.e., pictures/video) of any student, staff member or other person in the school or while attending a school-related activity, without express prior notice and explicit consent for the capture, recording or transmission of such words or images.
-Using an ECD to take or transmit audio and/or pictures/video of an individual without his/her consent is considered an invasion of privacy and is not permitted, unless authorized by the building principal. - D. The use of cellular telephones and other ECDs that contain built-in cameras is prohibited in locker rooms, classrooms, bathrooms and/or swimming pool. - E. Recording, possessing, and/or transmitting any images of a violation of the school handbook policies is considered a violation of this code.
+- a.
+Technical Misuse: Any misuse or abuse of telecommunications privileges, including but not limited to acceptable use privileges, access, etiquette, security, disk use, and vandalism determined by the Internet use committee; using a device in any manner other than its intended educational purpose. - b.
+Cell Phone Violation: Use of these devices is prohibited.
+Items are to be turned off during instructional time unless there is an instructional reason.
+Refer to Wireless Device guidance. - c.
+Students are prohibited from using ECDs to capture, record or transmit the words (i.e. audio) and/or images (i.e., pictures/video) of any student, staff member or other person in the school or while

-- F. Where reasonable suspicion exists, school officials may examine electronic devices for evidence of student conduct code violations. - 21.
-THEFT Breaking into belongings, stealing from, or aiding or assisting another student in breaking into belongings, stealing any property belonging to students, teachers, administrators, substitute teachers, student teachers, guests in the building, security people, support staff, any vehicle, school grounds, or the school itself. - 22.
-TOBACCO Possession/use of smoking materials, tobacco products or vaporizers (i.e. cigarettes, chewing tobacco, lighters, electronic cigarettes, nicotine, or other vaporizer paraphernalia, etc.). - 23.
-VERBAL AGGRESSION DIRECTED (STUDENT/STAFF) The use of foul, lewd, or offensive language or gesture against a student or staff member. - 24.
-VERBAL AGGRESSION NON-DIRECTED - Use of profanity, offensive language, or inflammatory actions that could create a disturbance: - A. Swearing/Cursing - B. Using degrading racial, ethnic, religious or sexual words or phrases - C. Obscene gestures, noises, gang signs/signals - D. Wearing clothing that is profane, sexually suggestive, advertising or alluding to drugs or alcohol, or any attire that is inappropriate for the school setting. - 25.
-TRESPASSING Going into or being in or on the school or grounds without proper supervision or permission. - 26.
-SAFETY VIOLATION: A safety violation occurs when a student acts in a way that could potentially endanger their safety or the safety of others. - 27.
-SUBSTANTIAL DISRUPTION TO THE SCHOOL PROCESS A violation of any school rule which causes a substantial disturbance to the learning environment or safety of students, staff, or others. - 28.
-WEAPONS (IC 20-33-8-16) In Possession of, Transmitting, Selling and/or using Weapons; Being with someone who has, transmits, sells or uses a weapon; or Knowledge of Deadly or Dangerous Weapons...for example, including but not limited to: - A. Knife - B. Blackjack - C. Gun - D. Toy Gun - E. Water gun of any type - F. Pellet Gun - G. BB Gun - H. Bullets - I. Brass Knuckles - J. Mace/Pepper Spray - K. Any chemical spray propellant school administration.
-Failure to report such knowledge is a violation of this code.
+- attending a school-related activity, without express prior notice and explicit consent for the capture, recording or transmission of such words or images.
+Using an ECD to take or transmit audio and/or pictures/video of an individual without his/her consent is considered an invasion of privacy and is not permitted, unless authorized by the building principal. - d.
+The use of cellular telephones and other ECDs that contain built-in cameras is prohibited in locker rooms, classrooms, bathrooms and/or swimming pool. - e.
+Recording, possessing, and/or transmitting any images of a violation of the school handbook policies is considered a violation of this code. - f.
+Where reasonable suspicion exists, school officials may examine electronic devices for evidence of student conduct code violations. - 23.
+THEFT Breaking into belongings, stealing from, or aiding or assisting another student in breaking into belongings, stealing any property belonging to students, teachers, administrators, substitute teachers, student teachers, guests in the building, security people, support staff, any vehicle, school grounds, or the school itself. - 24.
+TOBACCO Possession/use of smoking materials, tobacco products or vaporizers (i.e. cigarettes, chewing tobacco, lighters, electronic cigarettes, nicotine, or other vaporizer paraphernalia, etc.). - 25.
+VERBAL AGGRESSION DIRECTED (STUDENT/STAFF) The use of foul, lewd, or offensive language or gesture against a student or staff member. - 26.
+VERBAL AGGRESSION NON-DIRECTED Use of profanity, offensive language, or inflammatory actions that could create a disturbance: - a.
+Swearing/Cursing - b.
+Using degrading racial, ethnic, religious or sexual words or phrases - c.
+Obscene gestures, noises, gang signs/signals - d.
+Wearing clothing that is profane, sexually suggestive, advertising or alluding to drugs or alcohol, or any attire that is inappropriate for the school setting - 27.
+TRESPASSING Going into or being in or on the school or grounds without proper supervision or permission. - 28.
+SAFETY VIOLATION: - A safety violation occurs when a student acts in a way that could potentially endanger their safety or the safety of others.
+This includes falsifying passes and school records such as attendance, parent contact information, etc. into Skyward. - 29.
+SUBSTANTIAL DISRUPTION TO THE SCHOOL PROCESS A violation of any school rule which causes a substantial disturbance to the learning environment or safety of students, staff, or others. - 30.
+WEAPONS (IC 20-33-8-16) In Possession of, Transmitting, Selling and/or using Weapons; Being with someone who has, transmits, sells or uses a weapon; or Knowledge of Deadly or Dangerous Weapons...for example, including but not limited to: - a.
+Knife - b.
+Blackjack - c.
+Gun - d.
+Toy Gun - e.
+Water gun of any type

+- f.
+Pellet Gun

+- g.
+BB Gun

+- h.
+Bullets

+- i.
+Brass Knuckles

+- j.
+Mace/Pepper Spray

+- k.
+Any chemical spray propellant